Corpus Christi T-bone and Side-Impact Car Accident Lawyer

 - Broken bones – In addition to soft tissue injuries, the force of a collision may cause bone fractures, which can require surgery and lengthy rehabilitation.

-If you were hurt by a driver’s disregard for safety, you may claim compensation from the at-fault party and their insurance company.
+If a driver’s disregard for safety hurts you, you may claim compensation from the at-fault party and their insurance company.
 You’ll need to show how the driver’s negligence caused your injuries.
 A thorough investigation of the crash by Herrman & Herrman, P.L.L.C., can document the reckless or negligent actions that the driver took and how they caused the accident.

-How to Reduce the Risk of a T-Bone Collision
+How to Reduce the Risk of a Corpus Christi T-Bone Collision

 Whenever you are on the road, you should watch for other drivers.
 That is particularly true when crossing intersections or turning out of side streets or driveways.
 To help reduce the risk of a side-impact car accident: